My Percussion Kit as seen from the side

 This is my percussion kit as it is presently configured.

-On the left of the throne is my djembe and moving clock-wise;
+On the left of the throne is my snare drum and moving clock-wise;

 Stand with splash, cowbells, tuned brass bells, wood (well plastic) block